MbBrainz/grantflow-dev/goal.md

 - Searching though repositories based on the readme is hard
 - Process of async communication within committee and approvals are tedious

-## Solution: AI supported Web App that consolidates the submission, back and forth, approval, milestone assessment AND multi-sig rewarding process
+## Solution: AI supported Marketplace Web App that consolidates committee discovery, application submission, collaborative review, milestone tracking AND multi-sig rewarding process

-Application should include:
+**Two-Sided Platform Features:**

+**For Grant Committees:**
+- Committee profile creation and management with branding and focus areas
+- Grant program setup with customizable requirements and milestone structures
+- Curator role management and voting threshold configuration
+- Multi-sig wallet integration for automated payouts

+**For Grantee Teams:**
+- Committee discovery and comparison interface
-- submission form (with cache based draft mode)
+- Application submission forms (with cache based draft mode) tailored per committee
+- Team profile and grant history tracking

+**Shared Platform Features:**
 - **IN-APP discussion system** for all communication between grantees and curators
 - PUBLIC submission review and update process (readable by anyone)
-- submission states (awaiting x or y)
+- Committee-specific submission states and workflow tracking
-- Milestone submission forms and processes for Grantee
+- Milestone submission forms and processes for Grantees
-- On-Chain MileStone approval using multiSig
+- On-Chain Milestone approval using committee-specific multiSig wallets
-- Milestone State Overview
+- Milestone State Overview across all committees
 - **Real-time notifications** for discussion updates
+- Cross-committee analytics and performance metrics
 - Submission and Authentication should be 100% web3 based

 This application should NOT include: